 First Person with Wayne Shepherd

-Once a week 24 minute interviews focusing on personal Christian faith stories and spiritual calling.
+Once a week 24 minute radio interviews focusing on personal Christian faith stories and spiritual calling.
 Email the host: Wayne@wayneshepherd.net

 Show episodes